ReSteGuy/Moda/index.md

 ### About
 Moda is a executable used to download other software.
 This is 100% safe, and it provides the software's website and download.
 The download comes from the software's website.
 If you want to download from our database instead, go into the **Settings** and then turn on **Database Downloads**.
 You can submit software by going to the Acid Droplet Prod. discord server.
-Also since you are on the website, heres a link to the source code and download! https://github.com/RedstoneGuyLol/Moda

 #### Why is it detected as a virus?
 It's a false trigger.
 I don't know to make it stop.
 I'm using Clickteam Fusion 2.5 and there's no way to fix this currently.